alexandercalva/ProjectCPlus/README.md

-# ProjectCPlus
+# Overview

 Project developed in the C++ language.
 The functionality is to register users with a menu of options.

-# Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description the software that you wrote to demonstrate the C++ language.}

-{Describe your purpose for writing this software.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}
+A program was developed to register users with email and a password.
+In order to store this information, a record was created in a text file with the email of each registered user.
+For the user, a menu is displayed where they choose whether to register or log in
+The purpose of this program is to use the user registry in a text file, simulating a record in a database.
+All the information can be recovered by reading the file with the email and password registered.

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

-{Describe the tools that you used to develop the software}

-{Describe the programming language that you used and any libraries.}
+The following tools were used for this project:
+* Visual Studio Code
+* Compiler C++

 # Useful Websites